ogaras5/Data_Augmentation/README.md

 ### cifar_train.py
 Script to train resnet model on CIFAR-10/CIFAR-100 dataset.
 This generates benchmark results and cannot be used to train with augmentations.

-### imagenet_train.py
-Script to train resnet model on 200 class ImageNet dataset.
-This generates benchmark results and cannot be used to train with augmentations.

 ### cifar_train_augmentation.py
 Script to train resnet model on CIFAR-10/CIFAR-100 dataset.
 A single augmentation can be applied to the dataset which is one of the following: rotation, shear, skew, erase, distortion, and gaussianDistortion.